-One of the key questions when deciding to start your pilot training is the choice and differences between the ATPL Integrated vs modular pilot training paths: which one is best, more affordable, or faster, and how to choose the best flight school accordingly.
+One of the key questions when deciding to start your pilot training is the choice between the ATPL Integrated vs modular pilot training.
+Which path is the best, the more affordable and the faster, and how I can choose the best flight school accordingly?

 There is not a unique one-size-fits-all answer, and the best option might depend on your availability, time constraints and personal preferences.

 Plenty of posts on the web cover this topic, but few discuss the latest regulatory changes and their implications, such as APS MCC, KSA, and the possibility to complete the Integrated via live distant training, which you can learn in this article.

 What is an integrated ATPL?

 - An Integrated ATPL course takes you from being an absolute beginner to having your Frozen ATPL, which allows you to fly for an airline as well as exercise the privileges of a holder of a CPL, PPL and LAPL.

 - You start by studying all 14 EASA subjects and can commence your flight instruction after attending a minimum amount of hours of the theoretical part.

 - The final stage of your training will be an MCC course (Multi Crew Cooperation), which will prepare you for your airline training.

 - You have to complete at least 205 h of flight instruction, but many courses offer additional hours, including UPRT, PBN or KSA courses.